paulnorthrop/revdbayes/README.md

 ```

 From version 1.2.0 onwards the faster function `rpost_rcpp` can be used.
 See the vignette "Faster simulation using revdbayes and Rcpp" for details.
-The syntax of `rpost` and `post_rcpp` is identical.
+The functions `rpost` and `post_rcpp` have the same syntax.
 For example:

 ``` r
 gevp_rcpp  <- rpost_rcpp(n = 1000, model = "gev", prior = pn, data = portpirie)